CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Experiments

-\cref{tab@ablation} shows that our full method (setting (iii) within each model) further improves the spatial accuracy.
-We prompt the models with text descriptions unseen during training, and compare the generation results with setting (ii).
-The results are shown in \cref{fig@ablation}.
-While \dataEngineName{} provides rich and accurate spatial priors, it is only after incorporating \peName{} that the model can better generalize to hard unseen spatial configurations.
-This phenomenon connects closely to our initial finding about the spatial understanding deficiency of popular text encoders in \cref{tab@text-encoder-flaw}: when the semantic representations of completely opposite text descriptions are indistinguishable, the model is trained to align mixed image signals from seemingly similar text conditions, resulting in poor generalization beyond training data. \peName{} compensates this issue by actively injecting token ordering information into every text-image attention operation throughout the diffusion model, disentangling different spatial configurations at the input level, alleviating the model's burden of distinguishing different spatial terms, as a result achieving better zero-shot generation on unseen settings.
+\textbf{Effect of \peName{}.} \cref{tab@ablation-components} shows that our full method (setting (iii) within each model) further improves the spatial accuracy.
+As shown in \cref{fig@ablation}, we evaluate the models on text descriptions unseen during training across all three settings.
+While \dataEngineName{} provides rich and accurate spatial priors, it is only after incorporating \peName{} that the model generalizes better to challenging, unseen spatial configurations.
+This phenomenon connects closely to our initial finding about spatial understanding deficiency in text encoders (\cref{tab@text-encoder-flaw}): when the semantic representations of completely opposite text descriptions are indistinguishable, the model is trained to align mixed image signals from seemingly similar text conditions, resulting in poor generalization beyond training data. \peName{} addresses this issue by injecting token ordering information into the text-image attention operations.
+This ensures that structurally different prompts produce distinct conditioning signals, enabling the model to learn correct associations from the \dataEngineName{} data and thereby achieve better zero-shot generation on unseen prompts.